 - Partial – Settling only certain conditions, compensation, and benefits, leaving a reserve for possible future use.

-In Ohio, an agreement is reached among the injured worker, the employer (or its insurance company), and the state Bureau of Workers’ Compensation (BWC).
+In Ohio, an agreement is reached among the injured worker, the employer, and the state Bureau of Workers’ Compensation (BWC).
 The BWC must approve all settlements, even if the employer and employee have already agreed on terms.

 Advantages of a Lump Sum Settlement in Columbus